kodjunkie/nft-smart-contracts/README.md

 ## Development

-NOTE: You can easily copy and paste the contract into your existing project.
-To use this project, you must have [truffle](https://www.npmjs.com/package/truffle) installed globally on your machine.
+You can easily copy and paste the contract into your existing project or to use this project, you must have [truffle](https://www.npmjs.com/package/truffle) installed globally on your machine.

 ```bash
 $ git clone https://github.com/kodjunkie/nft-smart-contracts.git